PiotrKawalec/rest-app-1/README.md

 # rest-app-1
+Application for testing Hystrix implementation.
-It is listening on port 9991
+It is listening on port 9991 and forwards call to rest-app-2.